A Quick way to cut Operational Costs Without Committing to a big Project

-Have you ever wanted to find a way to cut operational costs without setting up a big project?
+Have you ever wanted to find a way to cut operational costs without setting up a big project to design a new product platform?
 If so, this article will be interesting to you.

 Many companies I have worked with over the years seem to have an easier time adding new products than phasing out old products.
 But when you add new products to your assortment, you also add cost of complexity which, in turn, hampers your company’s product quality, economy of scale and development speed.
 It would be nice if you could count on every new product adding substantial sales volume, but research tell us that only a few of them will.
 Over time, companies end up with a tail of low-volume products and higher, overall complexity.